September 19th, 2016

 STARRING: JAMES ALLEN MCCUNE; CALLIE HERNANDEZ; CORBIN REID; BRANDON SCOTT

 AMovieGuy.com’s RATING: 2 ½ STARS (Out of 4)

 In 1999, The Blair Witch Project sent a shockwave across the film industry and changed the horror genre forever.
 With a cast of unknowns and a shoestring budget, audiences were treated to a movie that tiptoed the line of what was reality and entertainment.
 Fast forward to 2016, where by now, the found footage style has been used so many times, it may as well be the McDonalds of genres.
-Director Adam Winguard (You're Next; The Guest) delivers his take on found footage, in an updated installment of Blair Witch.
+Director Adam Winguard (You’re Next; The Guest) delivers his take on found footage, in an updated installment of Blair Witch.
 He brings a modern spin on the recording technology, presents some solid scares, but leaves the genre still in a place where it left off.
-Blair Witch is entertaining, which will please audience goers not old enough to remember the year 1999, but in a year filled with The Conjuring 2 & Don't Breathe, the bar is too high for this Witch to fly over.
+Blair Witch is entertaining, which will please audience goers not old enough to remember the year 1999, but in a year filled with The Conjuring 2 & Don’t Breathe, the bar is too high for this witch to fly.